GluuFederation/gluu-gateway/kongAPIGateway/README.md

 **Ldap Configuration**

-6. LDAP_MAX_CONNS: This property used to set maximum connection for ldap.
+6. LDAP_MAX_CONNS: This property is used to set maximum connection for ldap.
 Example: LDAP_MAX_CONNS=10
-7. LDAP_SERVER_URL: This property used to set LDAP server URL.
+7. LDAP_SERVER_URL: This property is used to set LDAP server URL.
 Example: ldaps://localhost:1636
 8. LDAP_BIND_DN: The Username for the authentication server (local LDAP/remote LDAP/remote Active Directory) goes here.
 Example: LDAP_BIND_DN=cn=directory manager,o=gluu
 9. LDAP_BIND_CREDENTIALS: This property contains the LDAP connection credential(password).
 10. LDAP_LOG_LEVEL: This property is used to set log level.
 Example: debug, error, info